softauthor/vuejs-google-maps-api-for-beginners/README.md

 1. Open the project folder on the Terminal / Command prompt window and

-2. run npm install
+2. run npm install command

-3. Then, npm run dev to run the project
+3. Then, npm run dev command to run the project